THE HISTORY OF MURALI-VAAS TROPHY AND BEYOND

 DOWN MEMORY LANE

 Now let us trace back the history of Anto-Joes games and reminisce on the memorable moments from the time they started in earnest in 1910, although history has recorded a solitary game previously in 1899.

-An innings of 122 by Abeyasekera helped the Josephians to a comfortable win in 1924 and then in 1926, an Antonian side led by GRS Baie thrashed the Josephians by an innings and 53 runs at Bogambara and in the process routing the visitors for 23 all out in the second innings, which remains as the lowest total by either side in the series.
-Skipper Baie had an excellent all-round game, scoring a useful innings of 29 and capturing 7/30 in the match (3/20 and 4/10).(SJC 60 and 23, SACK 136)
+An inning of 122 by Abeyasekera helped the Josephians to a comfortable win in 1924 and then in 1926, an Antonian side led by GRS Baie thrashed the Josephians by an inning and 53 runs at Bogambara and in the process routed the visitors for 23 all out in the second innings, which remains as the lowest total by either side in the series.
+Skipper Baie had an excellent all-round game, scoring a useful inning of 29 and capturing 7/30 in the match (3/20 and 4/10).(SJC 60 and 23, SACK 136)